DataScience-MiniProjects/IDS-MiniProject/predictions.md

+# Predictions for all models
+There is tables for all ten models created.
+In all tables actual values taken from alcohol data for 2021 (Valvira) and predicted values from our models.
+Difference shows, how much more (positive sign) or how much less (negative sign) the prediction was compared to actual value of consumed alcohol.
+All values are in litres.

 # Models with Sunshine Duration
 ## Total
 |           |  Jan   | Feb |  Mar |  Apr |  Jun | Jul |